AICP Members Program Details

 Commonly Used Terms — Certification Maintenance Program

 Reporting Periods: Each AICP member is provided a reporting period upon becoming AICP.
-Every two years, you must complete the requirements of the reporting period.
+Every two years, you must complete the 32 hours of continuing education and claim these credits within the assigned CM log and during the two-year reporting period.

-Requirements: You must earn a total of 32 CM credits (1 training hour = 1 CM credit) within their two-year reporting period.
+Requirements: You must earn a total of 32 CM credits (1 training hour = 1 CM credit) within the two-year reporting period.

 Review and Sign Off: After each reporting period ends, you will need to review and sign off that reporting period to open the next reporting period.

-Carryover: You may carry over a maximum of 16 CM credits from one reporting period into the subsequent reporting period; however, any surplus ethics and planning law credits will be carried over to the next two-year reporting period as general CM credits, not law or ethics.
+Carryover: You may carry over a maximum of 16 CM credits from one reporting period into the subsequent reporting period; however, any surplus ethics, equity, planning law, and sustainability & resilience credits will be carried over to the next two-year reporting period as general CM credits, not law or ethics.

 CM Exemptions: AICP members in certain life and career situations may be eligible for a temporary or permanent Certification Maintenance (CM) exemption to assist in keeping their membership active, or a CM exemption to temporarily inactive their AICP membership, including CM requirements and AICP dues for up to four years.